 The incidence of backpack-related pain and injury continues to rise and has reached epidemic proportions.
-Additionally, what we see is probably just the tip of this iceberg, as kids underreport pain, and many parents discount the pain reports they do get, because “they are young” and they see no alternative.
+Additionally, what we see is probably just the tip of this iceberg.
+Kids underreport pain, and many parents discount the pain reports they do get, because “they are young” and they see no alternative.

-Conventional backpacks used as schoolbags adversely affect the health, safety and productivity of developing schoolchildren, in clear opposition to the goals of ergonomics.
-They are off-axis, posterior-loading systems, causing the body to compensate with postural distortion.
-It is postural distortion which is chiefly responsible for chronic musculoskeletal pain.
+Conventional backpacks used as schoolbags adversely affect the health, safety and productivity of developing schoolchildren.
+This is in clear opposition to the goals of ergonomics.
+Backpacks are off-axis, posterior-loading systems.
+This causes the body to compensate with postural distortion.
+It is postural distortion, especially while carrying loads, that is chiefly responsible for chronic musculoskeletal pain.
 Any load applied off-axis is unhealthy for this reason.
-The postural distortion will continue unless the load is aligned with the body’s axis, in obedience to the laws of physics and physiology.
+Postural distortion will continue unless the load is aligned with the body’s axis, in obedience to the laws of physics and physiology.

-As backpack use for school has become widespread, numerous articles and programs have offered instruction and guidelines in “backpack safety” and many manufacturers claim to offer “ergonomic backpacks.”
-These guidelines, and even legislation, focus on limiting the weight put in a conventional backpack, an important consideration if this system continues to be used.
-It will reduce some symptoms, but the chief problem of postural distortion is not addressed effectively.
+As backpack use for school has become widespread, numerous articles and programs have offered instruction and guidelines in “backpack safety”.
+Many manufacturers claim to offer “ergonomic backpacks.”
+These guidelines, efforts, and even legislation, focus on limiting the weight put in a conventional backpack, wearing the backpack with both straps, or flattening the single compartment so it is closer to the spine.
+These are important considerations if this off-axis system continues to be used.
+However, althought these efforts will reduce some symptoms, the chief problem of postural distortion is not addressed effectively.

 The term orthopaedic literally means “straight child”.
 It is only during the growth period that one can affect alignment of bones with mechanical means other than surgery, and it is only during the growth period that bones can naturally build density, a lifetime investment.